Public Library Construction Grant Program 2014-2017

 Other application/project criteria:

-The grant program period is July 1, 2013, through June 30, 2016.
-Only expenditures made after July 1, 2013, are eligible expenditures for funds awarded as part of this grant.
-However, expenditures made between January 1 – June 30, 2013, may count as part of the total project cost.
+The grant program period is July 1, 2014, through June 30, 2017.
+Only expenditures made after July 1, 2014, are eligible expenditures for funds awarded as part of this grant.
+However, match funds expended on the project between January 1 – June 30, 2014, may be included as part of the total project cost.
 Libraries may use local, state, or federal public funds, private funds, or a combination of funds from those sources for the required certification of available funds to pay for the cost of the project, minus the award amount.

-Libraries will receive three payments: an initial payment of 50 percent after January 1, 2014, pending final approval of the application if not rendered prior to that date; a second payment of 40 percent after April 1, 2014; and a final payment of 10 percent upon project completion and receipt in the State Library of an approvable completion report.
-Libraries have until June 30, 2016, to complete their projects.
+Libraries will receive three payments: an initial payment of 50 percent after January 1, 2015, pending final approval of the application if not rendered prior to that date; a second payment of 40 percent after April 1, 2015; and a final payment of 10 percent upon project completion and receipt in the State Library of an approvable completion report.
+Libraries have until June 30, 2017, to complete their projects, provided they have completed and submitted a progress report to the Division of Library Development requesting an extension for a third year.

 If you have questions about the construction grant program or application procedure, please contact your public library system.